AlouiAmine/MALIS-LABS/MALIS3/README.md

 # MALIS3
-In this Notebook, we use decision trees topredict the edibility of a Mushroom using a dataset of mushrooms details.
+In this Notebook, we use decision trees to predict the edibility of a Mushroom using a dataset of mushrooms details.